PGPHarvard/FAQ/README.md

 To see some examples of the datasets, including whole genomes, available through Harvard PGP, you can see our participant profiles, available at https://my.pgp-hms.org/users; to see examples of the reports provided as a courtesy to participants, see the GET-Evidence Reports available at http://evidence.pgp-hms.org/genomes; for PGP cell lines, see https://catalog.coriell.org/0/Sections/Collections/NIGMS/PGPs.aspx?PgId=772&coll=GM.

+### Are you still enrolling participants?
+Yes, we are still accepting volunteers age 18 and older.
+You can find out more about participating in our project here: http://www.personalgenomes.org/harvard/sign-up

+### Why do I have to get 100% on  your eligibility questionnaire before I can join?
+To date, the PGP remains an unprecedented project.
+No other United States studies are generating and publicly sharing diverse and identifiable personal data.
+Given this unique position, the Harvard PGP feels strongly that all participants need to understand clearly what the personal implications are before they participate.
+We also feel strongly that it is our duty to lay the best ethical foundation possible for any future studies that may follow the PGP model.
+To date, the PGP remains an unprecedented project.
+No other United States studies are generating and publicly sharing diverse and identifiable personal data.
+Given this unique position, the Harvard PGP feels strongly that all participants need to understand clearly what the personal implications are before they participate.
+We also feel strongly that it is our duty to lay the best ethical foundation possible for any future studies that may follow the PGP model.

-### What does joining entail?
+### What does it mean to be a PGP Participant?
 If you successfully complete this Eligibility Screening and are subsequently enrolled in the PGP, your genetic and trait information will be made available on a publicly accessible website and database.
-For some participants, this will entail sample collection for banking in order to do genomic sequencing in the future, however as we are a research project run by a small and mostly volunteer staff, we cannot guarantee any timeline on sequencing.
-We encourage participants to consider the full range of possibilities for participating, including filling out phenotype surveys, participating in third-party research, and uploading data such as microbiome or 23andMe sequencing or medical health records.
+For some participants this will include sample collection for banking for genomic sequencing in the future.
+However, as we are a research project run by a small and mostly volunteer staff, we cannot guarantee any timeline on sequencing.
+We encourage participants to consider the full range of possibilities for participating, including filling out phenotype surveys, participating in third-party research and activities, and uploading data such as microbiome data, 23andMe or other direct-to-consumer sequencing, and medical health records.

-### What information will be provided to me?
+### What information will be provided to me if my genome is sequenced through the PGP?
-Please note that, due to funding and staffing constraints, we are currently not able to sequence all enrolled individuals.
-When our project produces genome data for a participant, this typically means:
+Please note that, due to funding and staffing constraints, we are not yet able to sequence all enrolled individuals.

+However, when our project produces genome data for a participant, this typically means:
   * Full "genome" sequence data, not genotyping.
   * Raw data access is provided to participants, in the format we received from the sequencing provider.
   * We also currently provide a semi-automated genome report that describes reported effects for some variants within the genome data.